 Fancy yellow diamonds make 60% of all colored diamonds and are the most in-demand colored diamonds.
 The intensity of the color and the secondary hue (present in all colored diamonds) can impart unique shades of yellow in a diamond.
 They can appear a little brownish, or with slight orange tints.
 When nitrogen atoms get trapped inside the diamond’s crystal lattice structure, it makes the diamond yellow.
 Their price ranges from $3,588 for 1.56 carat to $6,464 for a 2.23-carat lab grown yellow diamond.

 Fancy color diamonds like pink are much rarer than yellow diamonds.
 The majority of pink diamonds were found in one place – the Argyle mine in Australia.
 Unfortunately, this mine was shut down in 2020, making these beautiful diamonds ever more valuable and rare.
 The fancy pink color is a result of a process called Plastic Deformation, in which extreme pressure compresses the diamond’s crystal structure in a way that reflects red light.
 The degree of plastic deformation affects the saturation of the diamond’s color.
 Most pink diamonds have a secondary hue such as purple, brown or orange, and can be described as orange-pink or brown-pink.
-On LovBe, you can walk away with a lab grown pink diamond for $627 (0.75-carat princess cut)!
+With LovBe, you can walk away with a lab grown pink diamond for about $600+ (0.75-carat princess cut)!

 Beauty in a diamond is like beauty anywhere, it is in the eye of the beholder!
 If you are seeking fancy color gemstones with a point of difference, which are unique and non-traditional, take a look at yellow and pink color diamonds offered by LovBe.